MCluck90/foal-ts-monorepo/README.md

 debugging.
 To get started:

 1. Open the command palette and run `Tasks: Run Task`
-2. Select the `npm: develop - server` task
+2. Select the `npm: develop` task to start the server
-3. Repeat process and run `npm: start - client`
+3. Repeat process and run `npm: watch` to start the client
-4. Go to the debugging tab and run `Attach to server`
+4. Go to the debugging tab and run `Debug`
-5. Now select and run `Launch client`
-6. You are know debugging the server and the client at the same time!
+6. You are now debugging the server and the client at the same time!

 ## Additional Technologies